QR Label Sheet Generator

 Technical Details:

-In the sheet formulas, C and R are columns and rows, W and H are one label cell's width and height, and Gx and Gy are the horizontal and vertical gaps.
-The layout passes only when the used width and height stay within the chosen paper size.
+Here, V is the estimated QR version, C and R are columns and rows, W and H are one label cell's width and height, and Gx and Gy are the horizontal and vertical label gaps.
+Sheet fit passes only when the used width is at most the paper width and the used height is at most the paper height.
+For example, Avery 5160 with 3 columns, 10 rows, 2.625 in by 1 in labels, 0.1875 in side margins, 0.5 in top and bottom margins, and 0.125 in horizontal gaps uses exactly 8.5 in by 11 in.

 |---|---|---|---|---|